Love working with data, graphs, and analytics, don’t you? Then read on…

 11. Metrilo

-The software is one of the easiest to use of all analytical tools.
-It also provides its customers with real-time information update, which is a unique feature.
+The software is one of the easiest to use of all e-commerce analytical tools.
+It also provides its customers with real-time information updates, which is a unique feature.

 Adobe Experience Cloud (formerly Adobe Marketing Cloud) is for the biggies.
 The tool is apt for large-scale eCommerce site data analysis.
 The downside is that it is pretty expensive and complicated to use.

-MozBar, free extension from Google Chrome is a tool that concentrates on SEO, Google ranking and page crawlability to proffer you data that helps your site become high ranking in Google searches.
-It enables you to identify and eliminate 404 error that might be hindering your progress in search results.
-It can also be used for optimizing link building strategies.
+MozBar, a free extension from Google Chrome is a tool that concentrates on SEO, Google ranking and page crawlability to proffer you data that helps your site become high ranking in Google searches.
+It enables you to identify and eliminate 404 errors that might be hindering your progress in search results.
+It can also be used for optimizing link-building strategies.

 Clearbit’s Salesforce integration helps you track lead generation, retargeting and conversion.
 It gives you a fair idea of how leads seep through your eCommerce funnel.

-Taplytics work on faster page iterations and A/B testing.
+Taplytics works on faster page iterations and A/B testing.
 The tool helps you gather more information on how your customer interprets your website.

-Any business is nothing without the understanding of where you are and where you are going.
+Any business is nothing without an understanding of where you are and where you are going.
 And all the answers lie with your metrics.
-Your job here is to identify a tool that best suits your requirement.
+Your job here is to identify a tool that best suits your requirements.
 The entire process should depend on the type of industry you represent and the products that you showcase.
 Your best bet is to finalize a tool that:

 - Is in sync with your marketing strategies and campaigns